kyrylo-sovailo/benchmark/README.md

  - `C, clang++` is same but for clang++.

 My knowledge of programming languages is not on the same level, and not all implementations are created equally.
 Here are my comments on the probability of improvement:
+ - All interpreted languages do little optimizations, therefore it is always possible to optimize teh code by using fewer variables, shorter names and otherwise making code less readable.
+I will call it "micromanagement".
+Some minor improvements with help of micromanagement are to be expected.
  - `C++`: reference implementation, well-researched and well-optimized.
- - `C`, `Fortran`: direct translation, the optimization is powerful, no improvement is expected.
+ - `C`, `Fortran`: direct translation, the optimizing compiler is powerful, no improvement is expected.
- - `Pascal`, `C#`, `Java`: direct translation, the optimization is not great, some improvement may be achieved by micromanagement.
+ - `Pascal`, `C#`, `Java`: direct translation, the optimizing compiler is not great, improvement may be achieved by micromanagement.
- - `Python`, `JS`, `Lua`: not well-researched, some improvement may be achieved by micromanagement and different data structures.
+ - `Python`, `JS`, `Lua`: not well-researched, improvement may be achieved by micromanagement and different data structures.
+ - `PyPy`: the implementation in `Python` relied on the fact that native priority queue is available, but indexed priority queue is not.
+Therefore `PyPy`'s optimal algorithm may be different from the `Python`'s one.
- - `Matlab`: I highly doubt that something can be done to the algorithm, though improvement through micromanagement is very likely.
+ - `Matlab`: I highly doubt that something can be done to the algorithm, though improvement through micromanagement is extremely likely.
  - `Delphi`: since Pascal is (roughly) a subset of Delphi, the improvement can be achieved by simply downgrading to Pascal.
  - `Haskell`: further improvements are probable.
 Better Haskell knowledge is required.